 - 1-¾ cups gluten free all-purpose flour mix

 For chocolate "kisses":

-3. Bake in a 350 degree F oven for 10-12 minutes or until edges are firm.
-Remove from oven and immediately make a small indentation in the center of each cookie.
-Transfer to cooling rack and allow to cool for 15 minutes.
+- Bake in a 350 degree F oven for 10-12 minutes or until edges are firm.
+Remove from oven and transfer to cooling rack and allow to cool for 10 minutes.

 - Press a piece of chocolate candy into the center of each cookie.

 - Add the chocolate chips and margarine or coconut oil to a glass measuring cup or bowl.
 Microwave in 30-second intervals, stirring after each one until the chocolate chips have melted and the mixture is smooth.

 - Transfer the melted chocolate to a decorating bag or a resealable plastic sandwich bag.
 If using a plastic bag, snip a very small piece from the corner of the bag with scissors.
 When the chocolate begins to firm up, pipe it onto a piece of wax paper.
 Start with about a dime-sized circle and go around about 5 times to create a chocolate candy.
 Alternatively, you can pipe the chocolate into candy molds.